gennaBnh/DGINN/README.md

 line2: config_path = "examples/config_exemple.json"
 line3: configfile: "examples/config_exemple.json"
 ```
+**Note that it is also mandatory that the input files be in the data/ folder**
 ### Starting the pipeline using Snakemake :

 To run the Snakemake DGINN pipeline, simply type :